Home ยป Blog ยป Decorating

 3. Add a Few Inches of Water

 When using a clear vase, fill the bottom with 2-3 inches of water.
+(Put a dab of hot glue at the ends of the stems to prevent the metal wire inside from rusting in the water.)

 Make sure to refresh the water every week or two since the stems can still discolor, but that one little detail can make fake flowers look real.
+To create permanent floral designs, use clear acrylic fake water instead.

 4. Add Scent